intel/intel-inb-manageability/docs/Scheduled Manifest Parameters.md

 This XML schema defines the structure for a scheduled request.
 It includes types for cron values, manifests, schedules, and the overall schedule request.

+NOTE: If the Dispatcher receives a new scheduled manifest, the contents of the APSheduler and Database will be removed and replaced with the entire contents of the received manifest.
+Any schedules that were in the previous manifest and not in the new one will no longer be scheduled.

 ## XML Structure

 ```xml